 - Who executes the laws?

 - What happens if it is suspected that a law does not comply with the Constitution?

 - What happens if the Constitutional Court finds that a law does not comply with the Constitution?

 - When does the effect of a law cease?

-13.30 - National Assembly Deputy Speaker Sandra Bozic meets with the First Secretary of the UK Embassy in the Republic of Serbia (National Assembly House, 13 Nikola Pasic Square, hall 3)
+10.00 - the National Assembly Speaker meets with the Dutch Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 1)

 11.00 - the Chairman of the Foreign Affairs Committee meets with the Dutch Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)